 Breast Augmentation Surgery Columbus OH

-Breast implants are introduced into the patient’s breasts through small incisions located on or near the breasts.
-The most common sites for the incisions are in the crease underneath the breast (inframammary fold), around the bottom edge of the areola and through the armpit (axilla).
+With breast augmentation surgery, breast implants are introduced into the patient’s breasts through small incisions located on or near the breasts.
+The most common sites for the incisions are in the crease underneath the breast (inframammary fold), around the bottom edge of the areola, and through the armpit (axilla).

 Smooth implants slide into the pocket easier than textured implants; therefore, the incisions for smooth implants can be slightly shorter.
 Some surgeons chose to use a proprietary funnel to insert their implants, which theoretically could reduce the risk of contamination of the implant during the insertion process.
 This does, however, increase the cost of the procedure, as the funnels are somewhat expensive.